-However don't think that this process will always go smoothly.
-The Dutch wheel of bureaucracy can sometimes have the nasty habit of going round in circles and you may need to change the order of some tasks.
+However don't think that this process will always go smoothly!
+For some, the Dutch wheel of bureaucracy can sometimes have the annoying habit of going round in circles and you may need to change the order of some tasks.
 It works best if you already have a job and somewhere to live - things should flow for you relatively well.
 Otherwise a bit of patience may be required...

-1. Residency permit - the first step if you wish to live in the Netherlands legally is to satisfy the Dutch entry requirements.
-EU/EEA/Swiss nationals are free to come and live in the Netherlands.
+1. Residency permit - the first step if you wish to live in the country legally is to satisfy the Netherlands entry/visa requirements.
+EU/EEA/Swiss nationals are free to come and live/work in the country.
 Everyone else needs to get a residency permit sorted with many nationals requiring a provisional entry visa as well.

-You should make an appointment to visit the immigration service (IND) desk within 2 weeks of your arrival who can process your residence permit card.
-The Amsterdam IND desk is at Stadhouderskade 85, 1073 AT Amsterdam - this is in the city centre near the Heineken Brewery.
+You should visit the immigration service (IND) office within 2 weeks of your arrival who can take your fingerprints and process your residence permit card.
+The IND Desk is at Stadhouderskade 85, 1073 AT Amsterdam - this is in the city centre near the Heineken Brewery.
 It is open Monday to Friday 0900-1600 and you can arrange an appointment online at ind.nl.
 There are also IND desks in The Hague, Rotterdam, Utrecht, Den Bosch, Eindhoven and Zwolle.

 2. Find somewhere to live - you'll need somewhere to sleep and Amsterdam Central station is probably not the best bet.
-You may have already sorted out an appartment or house rental before you arrive.
-Many new expats stay temporarily at a hotel, short stay appartment or with a friend until they can get themselves a place.
-Here are some tips on finding a rental appartment/house in Amsterdam.
-Obliviously if you do not have a job and are not swimming in cash then getting a decent place could be a challenge.
+You may have already arranged a flat/apartment or house rental before you arrive.
+Many new expats stay temporarily at a hotel, short stay apartment or with a friend until they can get themselves a place.
+Obviously if you don't have a job and you are not swimming in cash then getting a decent place can be rather a challenge.

 You need to bring your passport/ID and a document showing you have the right to live at your address.
 This could be either a rental contract, a letter of permission from the house owner with a copy of their ID or an official letter from a housing corporation.
 They may also need to see a notarised copy of your birth certificate.

 Note, for highly skilled migrants and European citizens working for a company with official sponsor status, the residency permit and municipal registration can be done seamlessly at one of the Expatcenters.
-The IN Amsterdam office can do this and is located at the World Trade Center in Amsterdam Zuid.
+The IN Amsterdam office can do this and is located at the World Trade Center, I-Tower ground floor in Amsterdam Zuid.

-4. Get your BSN number - if the city hall is satisfied with your documentation they will issue you on-the-spot with a BSN (Burger Service Nummer), literally a citizen service number.
+4. Get your BSN number - if the Expatcenter or city hall is satisfied with your documentation they will issue you with an on-the-spot BSN (Burger Service Nummer), literally a citizen service number.
 This is a key step as you really need the BSN to get anything else done in the Netherlands such as working (it doubles up as the tax fiscal number) and accessing banking and healthcare.

-5. Open a Dutch bank account - you should try and open a bank account with one of the main Dutch banks such as ABN Amro, ING or Rabobank who have experience at dealing with expats.
-You will need the BSN number, your passport, proof of address such as a rental contract and proof of income (employment contract).
-If you don't have work you may be temporarily refused an account.
+5. Open a bank account - you should try and open a Dutch bank account with one of the main banks such as ABN Amro, ING or Rabobank who have experience at dealing with expats.
+You will need a BSN number, your passport/ID, proof of address such as a rental contract and proof of income (employment contract).
+Visit a convenient local branch in person to make your application.

 6. Job/Work - if you are fortunate to have a job to come to then you will have to start working at some point.
 You may need to orient yourself in the role, get to know your new colleagues and perhaps adjust to the Dutch working culture.